 PhD University of Alberta (1992); MA University of British Columbia (1981); BA University of Victoria (1979)

 Will Garrett-Petts is Professor of English, Rhetoric, & Canadian Studies and Associate Vice-President of Research and Graduate Studies at Thompson Rivers University.
 His recent books and catalogues include Cultural Mapping as Cultural Inquiry (2015); Whose Culture is it, Anyway?
 Community Engagement in Small Cities (2014); Writing about Literature (2nd ed.
 2013); Imaging Place (2009); Artists’ Statements and the Nature of Artistic Inquiry (2007); The Small Cities Book: On the Cultural Future of Small Cities (2005); and PhotoGraphic Encounters: The Edges and Edginess of Reading Prose Pictures and Visual Fictions (2000).
 He is Series Editor (with Nancy Duxbury Carreiro) for Small Cities: Sustainability in Community and Cultural Engagement (University of Calgary Press); and, supported by Social Sciences and Humanities in Canada (SSHRC Insight program) funding and Vancouver Foundation (Participatory Action Research) funding, he is engaged in exploring questions of visual and verbal culture, cultural and vernacular mapping, and the artistic animation of small cities.
 He also has a special interest in the theory and practice of including students in undergraduate research.
-Garrett-Petts is currently co-editing a new book, Artistic Approaches to Cultural Mapping (forthcoming in 2018 from Routledge).
+Garrett-Petts co-edited a newly released book, Artistic Approaches to Cultural Mapping (2019 from Routledge).